eric369java/Trello-To-Microsoft-Planner/README.md

         If item Title matches task Title:
             Update task details with description and checklists.
 ```
 If you have a copy of the existing one, it will need slight modification on its import/export location.
 Go to Edit flow > Get Items > Change fields Site Address and List Name to the right Sharepoint location and the right list (different for each department).
-Then in Apply to each 3 > Create bucket, Apply to each 3 > List Buckets, and List tasks, make sure the Group Id and Plan Id are pointing to the plan you want to export to.
+Then in Apply to each 3 > Condition > Create a bucket bucket, Apply to each 3 > List Buckets, Apply to each 3 > Apply to each 2 > Create a task, and List tasks, make sure the Group Id and Plan Id are pointing to the plan you want to export to.

 ## Step 5:
 Run the Flow in Power Automate.